 For new graduate students

 Each LTER site has a graduate student representative — listed on the site profile page — who helps to coordinate a network of graduate students working at the site.
-Network-level resources include the student listserv and the the graduate student Facebook group.
+Network-level resources include the student listserv and the graduate student Facebook group and a student Slack workspace.